oschweitzer/learning-resources/javascript_lesson.md

 ## Asynchronism

 JavaScript is a mono-threaded programming language.
 The JavaScript engine inside the browser executes the code synchronously (line by line).
-However, a web browser is not only constitued of a JavaScript engine, there is also a rendering engine and a module that handles HTTP requests.
+However, a web browser is not only constituted of a JavaScript engine, there is also a rendering engine and a module that handles HTTP requests.
 These interactions between the JavaScript engine and the other parts of the browser work asynchronously.

 These interactions (they can be events, actions, notifications, etc.) are placed in the **Event Queue** (function calls come from the **Event Table**).
 This queue is consulted periodically when the Execution Stack is empty (that's the role of the **Event Loop**).